Richard-L4/the-majors/readme.md

    - Homepage: Introduction to the website and it's purpose.
    - Championship Page: Information about the major tournaments, their locations, and dates.
    - History Page: Brief biographies of the founding fathers of golf.
+   - Enquiry Page: A simple, effective way for the user to make contact for further information.
+   - Success Page: Instant feedback confirming to the user their enquiry request has been submitted successfully.
 - Navigation:
    - A fixed navigation bar visible on all pages.
    - Clear and consistent links to the main sections.